yeefea/gointerface/README.md

 # gointerface

-An interface extractor for Go.
+`gointerface` is an interface extractor for Go.